-Colombian Food (updated)
+Colombian Food (updated again)

 I was a bit unkind about Colombian food in previous posts, but that's partially because I didn't make much of an effort.
 This time around, I'll pay better attention to the best of Colombian cuisine.